LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ### Tail Call Optimization

-When you create recursive function and with deeply nested calls you may run out of memory.
+When you create recursive function and with deeply nested calls, you may run out of memory.
 This type of error is called [Stack Overflow](https://en.wikipedia.org/wiki/Stack_buffer_overflow).

-Scheme have unique feature called TCO and optimize the code and don't consume the stack when calculation deeply recursive function.
+Scheme have unique feature called TCO and optimize the code and don't consume the stack when calculation, deeply recursive function.
 The code written in TCO will never lead to Stack Overflow errors.

 This is an example of Tail Call: